Every time someone tells me they envy the fact that I run my own show and work from home, I’m tempted to roll my eyes and make a sarcastic comment!

 Over time, business is GREAT.
 For me, being able to work from home and synchronize my working hours with my children’s schedule is a huge bonus.

-That having been said, is the business dream or work-from-home lifestyle as good as it’s been made to seem?
+Having said that, is the business dream or work-from-home lifestyle as good as it’s been made to seem?
 Well…I’m still here, so there must be something good to say about it.
-But, it has also come at a cost.

 Some of the biggest costs are things that you take for granted when in employment.
 Here are 5 of the things you’ll miss when you step out of employment and into business.